thinkocapo/replay/README.md

 Note - `python sqlite-test.py` a fast way to check that your event saved in the database

 ## TODO

 PI
-- test go w/ sqlite
+- Tour of Go
+- Go - send event to Sentry Instance

 PII
-- Tour of Go
 - golang scripts. x events y type. release as Day.
 - golang script for grabbing x events of type y from DB and send to Sentry,io
 - gloang script on a crontab (macbook cronjob) every hour